Saturday, March 8, 2025

 3. The Lalitha Sahasranamam published in Tamil by Shri Ramakrishna Thapovanam, Thiruipparaithurai, Trichy District, Tamilnadu, India with commentary by Shrimath Swami Sithbavandar

-The Divine Mother is Annapurna the provider of Food,
+The Divine Mother is the nature of Existence, Consciousness and Bliss.

 C N Nachiappan